 Lifestyle Changes to Manage Viral Upper Respiratory Infections (Colds and Influenza)

-Colds and influenza will set you back for a while but ordinarily resolve within a week or two, and you can get back to your usual schedule.
-It's a good idea to isolate yourself for the first few days of your acute respiratory illness; this will help keep the spread of infection to a minimum.Taking extra care will help prevent the disease from spreading or worsening any other health conditions, especially if you are elderly or ill.
+Colds and influenza will set you back for a while, but ordinarily resolve in 1-2 weeks.
+It's a good idea to isolate yourself for the first few days of your acute respiratory illness.
+This will help keep the spread of infection to a minimum.Taking extra care will help prevent the disease from spreading or worsening any other health conditions, especially if you are elderly or ill.
 Even a cold, and certainly influenza, can put you at greater risk of complications, such as heart or respiratory failure.If you have diabetes, your blood sugar balance will need extra attention.
 If you have heart or chronic respiratory disease or other chronic illness, adjustments in medication or other treatments may be required to compensate for the added stress of the acute illness.

 - Use a humidifier—A cold mist vaporizer, steamy shower, or other ways of increasing the water content of the air you breathe (humidity) will decrease the stickiness of the secretions and allow you to cough them up more easily.
 Be sure to clean the humidifier filter daily.

 - Cough when needed—As long as there is something coming up, coughing is necessary.
-Don't overdo cough suppressant medications like dextromethorphan or codeine.
+Use cough suppressants, like dextromethorphan or codeine, with caution.

 - Choose whether you need over-the-counter products—Various over-the-counter and prescription preparations help thin and reduce the stickiness of your secretions.
 Recent studies have raised questions about the effectiveness of over-the-counter medications.

-- Apply vapor rub—This is a topical ointment that contains camphor, menthol, and eucalyptus oils.
-Vapor rub can be applied to the neck and chest.
+- Use vapor rubs—This is a topical ointment that contains camphor, menthol, and eucalyptus oils.
+Vapor rubs can be applied to the neck and chest.
 It may help to relieve nighttime symptoms, especially in children aged 2-11 years.

 When to Contact Your DoctorIf you have a common cold or influenza, you may need to ride it out with the measures listed above and over-the-counter medications.
 However, be aware of these signs that your cold or influenza is transforming into a more serious condition: